kubedb/docs/docs/guides/elasticsearch/gitops/gitops.md

   deletionPolicy: WipeOut
 ```

 Commit the changes and push to your Git repository.
-Your repository is synced with `ArgoCD` and the `Elasticsearch` CR is updated in your cluster.
+Your repository is synced with `ArgoCD`.
+THe reconfig file is created and  the `Elasticsearch` CR is updated in your cluster.

 Now, `gitops` operator will detect the configuration changes and create a `Reconfigure` ElasticsearchOpsRequest to update the `Elasticsearch` database configuration.
 List the resources created by `gitops` operator in the `demo` namespace.